On the wake and flapping dynamics of different aspect ratio flags: Experimental methods

-The experiments are conducted in a wind tunnel with an open section of \qtyproduct{45 x 45}{cm}.
-Flags are held vertically at the centre of the flow stream (\cref{fig:setup}a).
-For each flag, a measurement series consists of gradual steps of flow velocity $\Delta \Uinf$.
-The flow velocity is first increased from rest to the onset of flapping with $\Delta \Uinf = \qty{0.2}{\meter\per\second}$.
-Once flapping is reached, the flow velocity is decreased to capture the hysteresis with smaller steps of $\Delta \Uinf = -\qty{0.1}{\meter\per\second}$.
-The velocity at which the flag restabilises defines the offset velocity.
-Then, the velocity is increased again to above the onset velocity to gather additional data in the post-critical regime with velocity increase of $\Delta \Uinf = \qty{0.2}{\meter\per\second}$.
 At every flow velocity, the spatiotemporal deformation of the centreline is measured (\cref{fig:setup}b).
 A continuous laser pointer and a Powell lens generate a horizontal light sheet at the flag mid-height.
-The reflection of the centreline of the flag is recorded with an event-based camera (Century Arks SilkyEvCam VGA) for a duration of \qty{6}{s}.
+The reflection of the centreline of the flag is recorded with an event-based camera (Century Arks SilkyEvCam VGA) for a duration of $\qty{6}{s}$.
 The planar deformations are reconstructed from the raw stream of events using an iterative spatial-clustering algorithm \citep{raynaud_event-based_2025}.
 The reconstruction error for this methodology is of the order or below one percent of the flag length.
 As output of the deformation reconstructions we obtain series of $x$ and $y$ coordinates sampled at \num{50} points uniformly distributed along the flag centreline (\cref{fig:setup}c).
-The reconstruction update rate of the output deformation is set during post-processing with a range of values between \qtyrange{1.5}{2}{\kilo\hertz} depending on the flapping frequency.
-A load cell and an analogue to digital converter (National Instruments NI-9215) gather drag data for a duration of \qty{10}{\second}, at a sampling rate of $\kindex{F}{s} = \qty{2}{\kilo\hertz}$.
-The load cell is manually calibrated over a range of $\pm \qty{2}{\newton}$.
-The discretisation error from the \num{16} bit digital converter is lower than \qty{0.7}{\milli\newton} and the mean residual error is \qty{10}{\milli\newton} after calibration.
-The total uncertainty for the mean drag force and mean drag coefficient is the sum of the discretisation error, the calibration uncertainty, and the repeatability of the mean drag value computed on independent segments of the recording, and has an average value of \qty{16}{\milli\newton}.
+The reconstruction update rate of the output deformation is set during post-processing with a range of values between \qtyrange{1.5}{2}{\kilo\hertz} depending on the rate of events.
+The flapping frequency is determined by applying a fast Fourier transform (FFT) of the tip deformation signal.
+The uncertainty associated with the flapping frequency is the sum of the frequency resolution of the FFT and the standard deviation of the peak frequency when the FFT is applied to different sub-intervals of the recording.